 Other than welcome gifts, there are also a bunch of other useful freebies and perks that come with using a rewards card, like a concierge service that can help you book restaurants or event tickets, exclusive shopping opportunities, complimentary dish or drinks when you dine out, dedicated lounging areas in airports, and even welcome gifts for their new customers.

 The best way to plan out your rewards points’ strategy is to identify your biggest spending category.
 If your credit card allows you to earn points when you pay certain bills, you can start making payment on your phone, television, and Internet services.
 This will help you rack your points easily and quickly.

 Once you get the first step, accumulating points, down pat, it’s time to move on to the next step, utilizing your rewards points.
 There are three ways you can use your point

 1. Redeem products, vouchers or even air miles

 The easiest way to utilize your rewards points is to redeem products or vouchers directly from the bank.
 This is when good customer service offered by the bank makes a difference.
 The easier it is for you to make a redemption, the better off you are.

 If you plan it right, you can even claim big ticket items for free by purchasing them with your rewards.
 If you can’t find the products you are looking for in your card’s redemption catalog, you can always redeem your points for a gift card or voucher from your favorite merchants.

 2. Convert to cashback

 Another way a rewards card can reward its cardholders is by providing cashback in a form of a credit on your card account.
-This feature is best if you shop in a non-Citibank partner store as you can use the credit to pay off purchases made on your card.
+This feature is best if you shop in a store that you can use the credit to pay off purchases made on your card.